 \subsubsection{Style-based methods.}

 \citet{whitehouse2022evaluation} showed that general-purpose content-based classifiers tend to overfit to specific text sources.
-They introduced a style-based classification approach; however, the proposed stylometric features leverage the categories in the General Inquirer (GI) dictionary, encompassing content-specific words related to religion and politics.
-To factor out content as much as possible, we omit such specific categories in this work when employing the Linguistic Inquiry and Word Count (LIWC).
+In response, the authors proposed a style-based classification approach.
+The proposed stylometric features, however, leverage the categories in the General Inquirer (GI) dictionary, encompassing content-specific words related to religion and politics.
+To factor out content as much as possible, we omit such specific categories when employing the Linguistic Inquiry and Word Count (LIWC).

 More recently, \citet{kumarage2023stylometric} demonstrated the effective detection of AI-generated texts in Twitter timelines using various stylistic signals.
-Their study showed that classifiers employing the proposed stylometric features outperformed Bag of Words and Word2Vec embeddings.
+Their study showed that classifiers employing the proposed stylometric features outperformed Bag of Words~\citep{manning2008introduction} and Word2Vec embeddings~\citep{mikolov2013efficient}.
 Notably, they mentioned that among the stylometric features, punctuation and phraseology features proved to be the most significant.
 While these findings are motivating, their research primarily focuses on distinguishing between human and AI-authored content within a given Twitter timeline.
-In contrast, our goal is to discriminate between different writing styles, such as intimate and expert styles.
+In contrast, we aim to discriminate between different writing styles, such as intimate and expert styles.

 In another attempt to verify authorship using style representations content-controlled style representations have been proposed~\citep{wegmann-etal-2022-author}.
-The authors demonstrated that performance varies when controlling for different levels of contents, e.g., authorship verification within texts from the same conversation or the same domain, the performance varies.
-They also manually inspected the resulting clusters to find out what styles are learned such as `punctuation'.
-In our proposed work, we attempt to learn and distinguish styles used by extreme groups since we observed that certain styles were strategically adopted by these groups to reach vulnerable demographics in online misinformation space.
+The authors demonstrated that performance varies when controlling for different levels of contents, e.g., authorship verification within texts from the same conversation or the same domain.
+They used a clustering algorithm on text samples and manually inspected the resulting clusters of texts to find out what styles were learned, such as `punctuation'.
+In our proposed work, we attempt to learn and distinguish styles used by extreme groups since we observed that these groups strategically adopted certain styles to reach vulnerable demographics in online misinformation space.
 This is different from learning innate styles of individuals which maybe more subtle.